Estuary

 Getting Started With Stripe Integrations

-Setting up a Stripe integration with Estuary Flow takes only a few minutes.
+Setting up a Stripe integration with Estuary takes only a few minutes.
 The process is the same no matter which destination you choose.

 1. Capture Stripe data